esheetz/human_robot_red_teaming/README.md

 ## TODOs

 Accept user input about safety conditions and likelihood/consequence scores
-- [ ] method for inputting/formatting info about conditions, likelihood/consequence scores
+- [x] method for inputting/formatting info about conditions, likelihood/consequence scores
 - [x] error checking on inputting condition likelihood/consequence information for robot
 - [x] computing risk=probability x impact and safety=1-risk
 - [ ] method for inputting/formatting info about robot's action space of risk mitigating actions and/or task actions
-- [ ] error checking on inputting this information for robot
+- [ ] error checking on inputting action space information for robot
 - [ ] formatting action space for later

 Red teaming for data extension